Reformed Sustainable Farming Incentive (SFI) 2026

 June 2026 – First Application window

-We are currently anticipating this will be open to farmers who do not currently hold an existing Environmental Land Management Agreement
+This will be open to farmers who do not currently hold an existing Environmental Land Management Agreement

 September 2026 – Second Application window